March 11, 2026

 - Use standard fonts (Inter, Arial, Calibri, etc.).

 - Avoid tables, text boxes, and images.
-They often break the parser's logic.
+They often confuse the ATS software and get misread.

 - Use simple, conventional headings like "Work Experience" and "Education."